Top 10 Indoor Games for Dogs That Need Motivation

 10 Indoor Games for Dogs to Stay Active in Winter

-If you’re wondering what exactly you can do inside the house without causing chaos, don’t worry – we’ve gathered a list of games to play that we think your cold-avoiding dog will be happy to do without wrecking your living room.
+If you’re wondering what exactly you can do inside the house without causing chaos, don’t worry – we’ve gathered a list of fun indoor dog games to play that we think will keep your pooch entertained and your house safe from destruction.

-There are plenty of dog puzzle games to play and chew toys that your dog can use to occupy his time, but the games below are perfect for spending one-on-one time with your dog.
+There are plenty of dog puzzle games and chew toys that your dog can use to occupy his time, but the games below are perfect for spending one-on-one time with your dog.
+These games can be a simple or as intricate as you want, and they can be geared towards your dog's abilities and changed as they learn new skills.

 1. Bubble Chasing